claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 Configure Transmitter
 ---------------------

-It is best to connect the NAZA Assistant softare while performing this configuration step so that the results are immediately visible.
+It is best to connect the NAZA Assistant software while performing this configuration step so that the results are immediately visible.
 So, connect the MC with the NAZA Assistant software by plugging a USB cable from the PC to the LED device.
 Power on the transmitter and check that the transmitter